 In 1932 Gaskell became tenant of Holmhouse from Stenhouse, then in 1935 Strathmilligan and Kilnmark were bought from Stenhouse.
 The 1920s and 1930s saw the planting of the now familiar windbreaks on the hillsides, named after important events, starting with Dan’s Wood in 1930 and finishing with Exhibition Wood in 1938.
 There were only ten acres of woodland on Auchenbrack previously.

-World War II brought tragedy to the Gaskells, as Sergeant Pilot Trevor and Ordinary Seaman Peter were killed.
+World War II brought tragedy to the Gaskells, as Sergeant Pilot Trevor of the RAF Volunteer Reserve and Able Seaman Peter (torpedoed by a U-Boat) were killed.
 They are two of the five names on Tynron war memorial.

 Ross Gaskell died in 1950, but his wife, Helen, not until 1980.